mizmay/standalone_web_maps_foss4g2025/workshop/step-06.md

 prev: step-05.html
 next: step-07.html
 mapImage: step-06.png
-mapNote: "This is what your map should look like when you view it locally at http://localhost:1234/"
+mapNote: "This is what your map should look like when you view it locally and via your Github Pages website"
 ---

 ## Configure the Stylesheet